-Describe the potential of the proposed project and revitalization plans to stimulate economic development in the target area upon completion of the cleanup of these properties, and/or how the grant will facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes.
+Describe the potential of the proposed project or revitalization plans to stimulate economic development in the target area upon completion of the cleanup of these properties, and/or how the grant will facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes.
+Describe how the proposed project or revitalization plans will help spur economic growth within an Opportunity Zone.